Designing the user experience, empathy first.

 If you don’t know Joel, you’re wrong.
 Because you actually do.
 You’ve seen his work and you’ve benefitted from his intuitive design skills.
 Our beautiful new external site was the product of months of his team’s dedication.
 Months of user testing.
 Months of finding and addressing bugs.
 Hours and hours of learning and perfecting the flow of how you, our user, would best use our site.

 Although Joel knew hundreds of thousands would see the new look of Linux Academy, he never lost sight of the one.
 You.
-You were always the reason behind his relentless pursuit for user-centric content and design.
+You were always the reason behind his relentless pursuit of user-centric content and design.
 As he put it best:

 “A better experience will give our students a better chance.
 A better chance at that job, that certification, or that dream.”